-*The Law Library provides interlibrary loan services to current Gould faculty, staff, and graduate law students.
-All undergraduate students and non-law faculty and staff may request interlibrary loan materials through the USC Libraries.
+*The Law Library provides interlibrary loan services to current Gould faculty, staff, and law students.
+All non-Gould students and non-Gould faculty and staff may request interlibrary loan materials through the USC Libraries.

 Interlibrary loan (“ILL”) is a system with which the library can borrow items from other universities to provide Gould patrons with research materials that USC does not own.

-The library can borrow things like books (except textbooks), journal and newspaper articles, book chapters, dissertations, government documents, and other items.
+The library can borrow things like books (except textbooks and other course-related materials), journal and newspaper articles, book chapters, dissertations, government documents, and other items.

 Delivery time varies depending on the item.
 It can take from two days for some digital materials to several weeks for physical, rare, or difficult-to-obtain items.
 Please submit your request as early as possible.